The different types of computers can be grouped into six major categories according to size. Each category excels at specific functions.

 Uses of Supercomputers

 Because of their superiority, supercomputers are not intended for your everyday tasks.
-They are intended for exhaustive scientific applications that require complex and real-time processing.
+They handle exhaustive scientific applications that require complex and real-time processing.

 - In entertainment, supercomputers are used to help make a flawless online gaming experience.
 Games like World of Warcraft demand intense processing.
 When thousands of gamers around the world are playing, supercomputers help stabilize the game performance.

 - Meteorologists use them to simulate weather behavior.
 They can also be used to predict earthquakes.

 - Scientists use them to simulate and test the effects of nuclear weapon detonation.